-A detailed overview of the biblical principles of morality, ethics, and in building an ethical decision-making model.
-Students will interact heavily in Scriptural principles as they relate to historical and modern ethical practices.
+This course provides a detailed overview of the biblical principles of morality, ethics, and in building an ethical decision-making model.
+Students will interact heavily in Scriptural principles as they relate to contemporary ethical practices.
 Students will gain exposure to the 12 Biblical Themes of business ethics and engage these themes through case studies and group projects.
 Contemporary theories will also be explored such as relativism, utilitarianism, and deontological approaches to ethics.
 Prerequisites: 1301